-Getting Started with Robotics for Kids and Beginners
+Getting Started with Robotics for Beginners and Kids

-We will explain how to make a plan, what are the things to be taken care of to get the best robot kit, choosing the best battery for robot, choosing the best microcontroller for the robot and everything to be taken care to build a robot.
+In this post, we will explain – What is a Robot, How to Build a Robot for Beginners, different parts of a Robot, how to make a robot for kids, what are the things to be taken care to get the best robot kit for kids, choosing the best battery for robot, choosing the best microcontroller for the robot and in the end you will build your own robot.
 Lets get started.

-Before answering ‘how to build a robot?’, There is another thing you should know; another question you should answer first – ‘What is a robot?’
-A robot is simply an electromechanical device which will sense its environment, process it, takes decision by itself and reacts to its environment without manual intervention.
+Before answering ‘How to Build a Robot for Beginners?’, There is another thing you should know; another question you should answer first – ‘What is a robot?’
+A robot is simply an electromechanical device which will sense its environment, process it, takes a decision by itself and reacts to its environment without manual intervention.

 What are the Parts of a Robot?

-Well to make it more understandable, imagine a robot is like any other organism; like a human being.
+As this is a Robotics for Beginners Guide, I will try to make it as simple as possible.
+To make it more understandable, imagine a robot is like any other organism; like a human being.

-This is same as in the case of a robot.
+This is the same as in the case of a robot.

-A robot have a chassis/ robot frame; which is similar to our body.
+A robot has a chassis/ robot frame; which is similar to our body.
 A frame that will support the whole robot.
-A system which is having enough space and capable of handling the weight of all the sensors, power source and all the cables used in the robot.
+A system which is having enough space and is capable of handling the weight of all the sensors, power source and all the cables used in the robot.

-A robot have sensors; sensors such as IR sensors, which will sense infrared rays, ultrasonic sensors to sense ultrasonic waves, heat sensor to sense temperature, pressure sensor to sense touch/pressure and much much more.
+A robot has sensors; sensors such as IR sensors, which will sense infrared rays, ultrasonic sensors to sense ultrasonic waves, heat sensor to sense temperature, a pressure sensor to sense touch/pressure and so much more.

 So we now have all the data from the sensor.
 What to do with this sensor data?
 We need to process it.
 For that, we will have a processing unit.
 Normally, we will use a logic circuit.